We look forward to welcoming you to Sheffield once more for this year’s Regional convention from 9 – 11 May 2025.

 Sunday May 11

-A virtual contest briefing will be held on May 6 at 6:15pm GMT/7:15 GMT+1.
+A virtual contest briefing will be held on May 6 at 6 May at 6:15pm BST/ 7:15pm CET.
 All quartets and choruses should send at least one representative.

 Additionally on Friday 9 May there will be a short contest briefing check in where final song/order of songs can be confirmed.
 In addition the final listing of competing members and cue sheet (for Open Division contestants) can be submitted.
 Refer below for familiarization for chorus leaders and quartet walk-on.

 Quartets will be allowed two minutes before the competition to practice their walk-on and sing a few bars of material.
-This will start 11:15 on Friday 9 May, time to be determined.
-Additionally, quartets are asked to join the briefing (time to be determined), to create a scratch mic testing chorus to aid in the chorus leader familiarization.
+This will start 11:15 on Friday 9 May.
+Additionally, quartets are asked to join the Mic-Testing Chorus at 10:30am on Friday May 9, to create a scratch mic testing chorus to aid in the chorus leader familiarization.
 The scratch chorus will sing ‘How we sang today’.

 IMPORTANT: if you are the current holder of a regional trophy, please double check that you know whose mantelpiece it’s currently gracing, and that they are aware they must bring it with them to competition.
 Any questions on engraving/cost reimbursement please contact the competition coordinator at events@sweetadelines.org.uk.